 By Ekkehard Kugler

-The general types of services that this framework includes address all or part of the following elements:
+The general types of services that this framework will cover include but are not limited to the following elements:

 Members accessing this framework will achieve further framework benefits including:

 The framework will allow members to engage quickly with competent, capable and committed suppliers and will remove many of the obstacles that members may face when using traditional tendering methods or other frameworks.
 Members utilising this framework agreement may wish to submit individual requirements or multiple requirements for a given period.

 The CPC's framework agreement for Grounds Maintenance offers 18 specialist grounds maintenance suppliers over 13 regional lots.
 It allows members to procure a full range of services.

 The framework launched on 23rd November 2020 and runs to 22nd November 2023 with the option to extend by 1 year to 22 November 2024.